Kmlove/GoodSport-Phase-5-Project/README.md

 - DELETE:
   * Delete an event
   * Delete a user account
+  *
+## Stretch Goals
+- Tab for workout videos and drills that players can do
+- An interapp message feature
+- Users (Coaches and Players) can RSVP to events
+- Coach can create individual player evaluations that are associated with a appropriate player account and can be viewed and commented on by the player

 ## Relationships
 - A `Team` has many `Coach`es through `Event`